Georgie Fisher is a singer-songwriter from Sydney, who has made Berlin her home.

 However, Georgie returned to her alternative soul roots in September 2019 when she released her new single, 'Just Be'.
 The song explores the struggles of a queer woman coming out in a hostile society and is based on a true story Georgie experienced while in Slovenia.
 Georgie produced the video for the song herself.
 It was shot in cooperation with Berlin based filmmaker and writer Wolf-Peter Arand.

-On the 5th of June 2020 Georgie released her new single, 'Jackie'.
+In June 2020 Georgie released her single, Jackie.
 While it's a danceable upbeat tune, the lyrics deal with the difficult topic of homelessness.
 Infused with the spirit of the classic Motown sound, it's an energetic song full of dedication to every person's right to be treated with dignity and respect.

 ‘Traces of Georgie’s influences can be found throughout Big City Howl: Gil Scott-Heron’s veracious way with words in the album’s lyrics, Lauryn Hill’s soul in its vocals, and Patti Smith’s attitude in its spirit’.